 a pituitary gland disorder;

-a brain tumor or lesion.
+a head injury or brain tumor; or

-Tell your doctor if you are pregnant or plan to become pregnant while using Zorbtive.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 How should I use Zorbtive?

 Zorbtive is injected into a muscle or under the skin.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.
+Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

-Use a disposable needle only once.
-Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
+Use a disposable needle and syringe only once.
+Follow any state or local laws about throwing away used needles and syringes.
+Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

-If you are being treated for short bowel syndrome, follow the diet plan created for you by your doctor or nutrition counselor to help control your condition.
+Follow the diet plan created for you by your doctor or nutrition counselor to help control your condition.
 Zorbtive is not a cure for short bowel syndrome.